Trucial States: Overview

 The sheikhdoms allied themselves with the United Kingdom through a series of treaties, beginning with the General Maritime Treaty of 1820 and including the Perpetual Maritime Truce of 1853, until in 1892 they entered into "Exclusivity Agreements" with the British—following on from Bahrain in 1880—which put them under British protection.
 This was an unclear status (that of a "protected state") which fell short of a formal protectorate, but required Britain to defend them from external aggression in exchange for exclusive British rights in the states.

 Two sheikhdoms at various times looked as if they might be granted trucial status, affirming their independence from neighbouring Sharjah, Al Hamriyah and Al Heera, but neither signed treaties with the British.
 Kalba, granted trucial status in 1936 because it was chosen as the site of a back-up landing strip for the Imperial Airways flights into Sharjah, was re-incorporated into Sharjah in 1951 on the death of its ruler.

 The last sheikhdom to be granted recognition was that of Fujairah, which became a trucial state in 1952 after the British Government came under pressure from PCL (Petroleum Concessions Limited) to grant status so that the company could have a free hand to explore for oil along the whole east coast.
+(Note: PCL was a subsidiary of the Iraq Petroleum Company, with major shareholders being Anglo-Persian Oil Company (APOC), Royal Dutch/Shell, the Compagnie Française des Pétroles (CFP) and Near East Development Corporation (NEDC), an American syndicate of major oil companies.)

 In 1952, the Trucial States Council was established to encourage co-operation among the seven rulers.
 The Indian rupee remained the de facto currency of the Trucial States as well as the other Persian Gulf states, such as Qatar, Bahrain, Kuwait and Oman, until the Gulf rupee was introduced in 1959.
 The Gulf rupee was used until the Gulf countries introduced their own currencies after the great devaluation of the rupee.